bluehalo/broad-tsv-converter/readme.md

   Example Usages
 --------------------------------------------------
 - Generate a biosample submission:
-  - Generate a sample-submission.xml file from sample.tsv
+  - Generate a sample-submission.xml file from biosample-example.tsv
   - Upload to ftp:/path/to/folder/submission.xml
   - Poll until submission processing has been completed
   - `node main.js -i=sample.tsv --uploadFolder=ftp:/path/to/folder`